FordPark/fordpark.github.io/churchit.md

 **IT wise.
 In the UK**.
 We're talking here about supporting a city centre church with with at least 10 staff and a congregation of 500 with 1 part-time IT bod.
 Anything outside of the following means you're going down the bespoke route and you have to be really sure the gains are worth it, as it means an increased support burden.

-- Website - a [bootstrap](http://getbootstrap.com) responsive site which points people to your google calendar and twitter - your site won't change much eg when there is a new member of staff.
+- Website - a [bootstrap](http://getbootstrap.com) responsive (single page?) site which points people to your google calendar and twitter.
+Your site won't change much eg when there is a new member of staff.
 Don't use joomla or wordpress as a) after the initial excitement, no one will want to write for the site and b) at some point an update will break your expensive theme.
 Use a professional photographer - no one goes to websites anymore, but if they do, they just look at the pictures.
-Because you're using google calendar twitter (see below) to keep people informed you're looking at a website which changes very rarely eg when there is a new staff member.

 - Online articles - a [jekyll blog](https://jekyllrb.com).
 And yes it's responsive.